beezwax/FMCakeMix/README.md

 Notice
 ------

 This product should be considered a work in progress, please test and use at your own risk and contribute back any changes or fixes you may have.
-The driver is currently targeted to work with the 3.X series of CakePHP.

 Installation